Dream it, live it

 BEAT A’BOX, as many other stories, we found it by chance.
 While meeting with Change Bugs in Scape, one of Singaporean free spaces for artists and social activists, we noticed a colorful poster showing people playing on squared drums, called cajons, as we discovered later.
 We knocked on the door and Elisabeth recommended us to speak with Arthur.
 Although she is one of the most important people within the social business BEAT A’BOX, Arthur is the founder and soul.

 BEAT'ABOX was never thought to be a business.- says Arthur Choo - It started as a community.
 My basic goal back in time, in 2011, was to play on the street.
-And make people to join me and play together.
+And make people join me and play together.
 Singapore is so poor in terms of arts and entertainment, music especially.
 We are lacking people playing on the street, people excited about music and willing to display.
 That’s how we started.
 Then some organizations began to be interested and invited us for a show.
 Then we gained our space in Scape.
-And next ideas were born: producing our own cajons, starting the school, leading community events, inviting people with disabilities to play together, organizing cajon festivals…
+And the next ideas were born: producing our own cajons, starting the school, leading community events, inviting people with disabilities to play together, organizing cajon festivals…

 Today BEAT A’BOX starts to be a recognizable brand.
 But few years ago nobody knew not only about BEAT A’BOX, but even what a cajon is…

 One of the biggest challenges is developing our own branding.
 At the beginning 1 person out of 100 knew about cajon.
 And then 1 out of 100 who knows about cajon, heard about us.
-We are changing it slowly, I’m glad we appear in TV and other media quite often.
+We are changing it slowly, I’m glad we appear on TV and other media quite often.
 Now we want to work also on international branding, we need to expose ourselves a little bit more.
 We want to create a Percussion Hub in Asia.
 We want to go further than just cajons, we want to build the image of cajoniests as musicians, as someone who plays a role model, artists, dream catcher who can influence the world.

 Dreams seem to be the leitmotiv of BEAT A’BOX’s story.